-The Mykonos bagpipe called tsabouna played for centuries recently lost one of its musical maestros.
-In early May, 90-year-old Dimitri Koukas, “Mitsaras,” passed, taking with him a lifetime of Mykonian musical memory.
+The Mykonos bagpipe called tsabouna, which has been played for centuries, recently lost one of its musical maestros.
+In early May 2021, 90-year-old Dimitri Koukas, “Mitsaras,” passed, taking with him a lifetime of Mykonian musical memory.

 In the small, almost clandestine gatherings, where the old musical practices are still preserved, the tsabouna expresses the quintessence of the community’s collective identity.

 The tsabouna is a Greek folk wind instrument of the bagpipe family.
 The pipes are not blown into directly from the musician’s mouth but via an air reservoir.
 It has been used for centuries in the traditional music of the Aegean islands.